4d/docs/website/translated_docs/de/API/EntitySelectionClass.md

 `.sum()` returns 0 if the entity selection is empty.

 The sum can only be done on values of number type.
-If the *attributePath* is an object property, only numerical values are taken into account for the calculation (other value types are ignored).
+The sum can only be done on values of number type.
 In this case, if *attributePath* leads to a property that does not exist in the object or does not contain any numeric values, `.sum()` returns 0.

 An error is returned if: